juanb567/quantum-annealing/README.md

   - step : increment of $\lambda$
   - n : number of particles in horizontal direction
   - m : number of particles in vertical direction

 Next to it, the code contains the part where the simulation is done.
 After that, there are some functions to plot the evolution of the system.
-- The file [functions](https://github.com/juanb567/quantum-annealing/blob/master/functions.py) contains methods to create the elements to do the simulation, such as generating the lattice of the system, the possible configurations and creating the matrices $H_0$ and $H_1$.
+- The file [functions](https://github.com/juanb567/quantum-annealing/blob/master/functions.py) contains functions to create the elements to do the simulation, such as generating the lattice of the system, the possible configurations and creating the matrices $H_0$ and $H_1$.
 - The file [tests](https://github.com/juanb567/quantum-annealing/blob/master/tests.py) contains tests implemented for the functions in the file 'functioms'.
 - The directory [graphs](https://github.com/juanb567/quantum-annealing/blob/master/Graphs) contains the results obtained for a configuration of J = 1, h = 0.0001, step = 0.01, m = 3 and n = 3.